sebastiankozub/CrAz4HomeOfficer/Readme.md

 201. Proper application log pattern & implementation on whole codebase
 202. Clean Code.
 General cleaning
 203. Find nice Unit Testing pattern to the solution - specific and breaking Windows security rules application functionalities

+## Quick refactorings

+211. TXT and MD files - make order with information inside and with the files generally
+212.